 The Company may become threatened by a party, or otherwise become party to litigation from time to time in the ordinary course of business which could adversely affect its business.
 Should any litigation in which the Company becomes involved be determined against the Company, such a decision could adversely affect the Company's ability to continue operating and the market price for the Common Shares.
-Even if the Company is involved in litigation and is successful, such litigation could redirect significant company resources.
-The Company is currently not involved in any legal proceedings.
+Even if the Company is involved in litigation and is successful, such litigation could redirect significant Company resources.